Rio Tinto (corporation): Early 21st century

-On 19 March 2010 Rio Tinto and its biggest shareholder, Aluminum Corporation of China Limited (Chinalco), signed a memorandum of understanding to develop Rio Tinto's iron ore project in the Simandou mine in Simandou, Guinea.
+On 19 March 2010 Rio Tinto and its biggest shareholder, Chinalco, signed a memorandum of understanding to develop Rio Tinto's iron ore project in the Simandou mine in Simandou, Guinea.
 On 29 July 2010, Rio Tinto and Chinalco signed a binding agreement to establish this joint venture covering the development and operation of the Simandou mine.

-Under the terms of the agreement, the joint venture maintains Rio Tinto's 95% interest in the Simandou project as follows: By providing US$1.35 billion on an earn-in basis through sole funding of ongoing development over a 2-3 year period, Chalco, a subsidiary of Chinalco, would acquire a 47% interest in the joint venture.
+Under the terms of the agreement, the joint venture maintains Rio Tinto's 95% interest in the Simandou project as follows: By providing US$1.35 billion on an earn-in basis through sole funding of ongoing development over a two-to-three-year period, Chalco, a subsidiary of Chinalco, would acquire a 47% interest in the joint venture.
 Once the full sum was paid, Rio Tinto would be left with a 50.35% interest in the project and Chalco would have 44.65%.
 The remaining 5% would be owned by the International Finance Corporation (IFC), the financing arm of the World Bank.
 On 22 April 2011 Rio Tinto, its subsidiary Simfer S.A.
 (Simfer), and the Guinean Government signed a settlement agreement that secured Rio Tinto's mining rights in Guinea to the southern concession of Simandou, known as blocks 3 and 4.
 According to the agreement, Simfer would pay US$700 million and receive mining concession and government approval of the proposed Chalco and Rio Tinto Simandou joint venture.

+Recent history

 In April 2011, Rio Tinto gained a majority stake in Riversdale Mining.
+The Securities & Exchange Commission investigated a $3 billion impairment charge against Rio Tinto regarding the deal.
+Riversdale Mining was an Australian coal mining company with significant interests in Mozambique.
+Rio Tinto bought it for $2.9 billion in an all-cash deal.
+Two years later they wrote down the value of the assets by $3 billion.
+Following the impairment charge, which included an additional $11 billion in asset write-downs, chief executive officer of Rio Tinto, Tom Albanese stepped down from his post and left the company.
+Rio later sold the assets for $50 million.

 In 2011, the company rekindled its interest in potash when it entered a joint venture with Acron Group to develop the Albany potash development, in southern Saskatchewan, Canada.
 Following an exploration program, Acron in a June 2014 statement described Albany as "one of the best potash development opportunities in the world".

-On 13 December 2011, an independent arbitrator cleared the way for Rio Tinto, which had owned 49% of Ivanhoe Mines (now known as Turquoise Hill Resources), to take it over: he said the $16-billion Canadian group's "poison pill" defence was not valid.
+On 13 December 2011, an independent arbitrator cleared the way for Rio Tinto, which had owned 49% of Ivanhoe Mines (now known as Turquoise Hill Resources), to take it over: he said the $16 billion Canadian group's "poison pill" defence was not valid.
 Ivanhoe had developed Oyu Tolgoi in Mongolia, one of the world's largest-known copper deposits.
 On 28 January 2012, Rio Tinto gained control of Ivanhoe Mines and removed the management.